Delemangi/synthra/docs/DOCUMENTATION.md

 ### Docker (Installation)

+Ensure that you have Docker (on Linux), or Docker Desktop (on Windows or MacOS) installed and running.

 While building the frontend, the environment variable `VITE_BASE_URL` should be present, which is the URL to the API.
 Refer to the section `Environment Variables` for more information.
 Afterwards:

 1. Run `git clone git@github.com:Delemangi/synthra.git` (or `git clone https://github.com/Delemangi/synthra.git`)
 2. Run `docker compose build`

+The Docker images which will be built should correspond to your current platform on which you are building the image.
+Otherwise, you can specify a `--platform` flag on the build commands to choose a platform and architecture.
+Docker Compose configurations also support specifying the platform in each image set to be built from source locally.

 ### Manual (Installation)